Kevin Saunderson: Later activities

 On May 15, 2007, Saunderson made his Second Life debut performing live at a mixed reality event, celebrating the Grand Opening of Detroit Life - The Motor City inside The Metaverse.
 The same year, Saunderson compiled a mixtape for Triple J, an Australian radio station.

 In November 2012, his mixing board was to be on display at the newly renovated Detroit Historical Museum.

+Artistry

+John Bush of AllMusic assessed Saunderson's musical style: "From his very first production, Saunderson forged an energetic, groundbreaking style for techno -- a dense rhythmic assault of sound samples and heavy percussion, often with a repetitive chanted chorus forming the only vocals.
+His Inner City productions however, consisted of much slicker, house-inspired tracks underpinning the vocal workouts by Paris Grey -- and later, his wife Ann."

+Legacy

+John Bush of AllMusic said that Saunderson was "easily the most dexterous in the stable of Detroit techno pioneers," calling his contributions to the genre "some of the hardest and most mechanistic techno to come out of the Motor City."